nojronatron/portfolio/README.md

 # Jon's Portfolio Site

 This site began as a lab assignment while attending Code Fellows in Seattle, WA.
-For the short term this site will be the target of the assignment features and content as defined on a Trello board.

-Longer term this site will be used to showcase my work as I gain skills and expertice an many aspects of software development.
+It is now a handy storage space to showcase my projects, interests, and experiences.

-## Published On Netlify
+## Published To Netlify

-Check out the life, automated build and deploy site on [Netlify](https://teal-fox-4de6a5.netlify.app/)
+Check out the live site on [Netlify](https://portfolio-jon-rumsey.netlify.app).

+## Starter Code Source

+The starter code for this project was cloned from project [Dorota1997/react-frontend-dev-portfolio](https://github.com/Dorota1997/react-frontend-dev-portfolio), and customized from there.
+Thanks to Dorota Gil, great work!

 ## Contributors

+Content: Jon Rumsey
 Lead Developer: Jon Rumsey
+Test Engineer: Jon Rumsey